JensRantil/jensrantil.github.io/content/posts/2026-04-28_types-of-ai/index.md

 > "What type of AI usage are we talking about here?"

-I think this question might be my biggest contribution to popping the AI bubble - making AI concrete and useful.
+I think this question might be my biggest contribution to making AI more concrete and more useful.
 Each type of AI usage has a different success metric, requires a different set of skills, and a different conversation.

 In these talks, I have generally seen four common usages of AI: